Japan

 Miyajima Island

-Our goal today is to reach what might be our favourite place in all of Japan – Miyajima.
-This small island is just an hour away from Hiroshima.
-We’ll get there using a combination of trains and ferries.
+Today's aim is to reach perhaps our favourite place in all of Japan – Miyajima.
+This small island is only an hour away from Hiroshima.
+We'll get there with a combination of trains and ferries.

-Besides the fact that Miyajima is home to one of the most famous floating torii gates in Japan, the island also has freely roaming deer that you can interact with, as well as hiking trails through the lush local mountains.
+Besides hosting one of Japan's most famous floating torii gates, Miyajima is home to freely roaming deer that you can interact with, as well as trails through the island's lush mountains.

-In the evening, we’ll catch the ferry back to the mainland and take the bullet train to Osaka, where we will spend the night.
+In the evening, we'll catch the ferry back to the mainland and the bullet train to Osaka, where we'll spend the night.

 Accommodation and overnight stay at UDATSUYA OSAKA.